Solent Flying Boat at Oakland Aviation Museum-Oakland Aviation Museum (OAM)

-once owned by Howard Hughes substitutes for a
+Once owned by Howard Hughes substituted for a

 Boeing China Clipper in Raiders of the Lost Ark.